Updated: March 2026

 Yet, in true Anna Maria Island fashion, the community responded with remarkable resilience.
 Locals, business owners, and returning visitors rallied together to support recovery efforts, rebuild, and restore the island’s welcoming spirit.
 Today, the beaches are open, restaurants and shops are back to business, and the island continues to welcome guests just as it always has — with warmth, charm, and a strong sense of community.

-Now attracting nearly a million visitors each year, Anna Maria Island remains a place where history, resilience, and preservation coexist.
-Even as recognition grows and challenges arise, the island’s identity stays rooted in the same peaceful character that first drew settlers and continues to captivate travelers today.
+Now attracting nearly a million visitors each year, Anna Maria Island remains a place where history, resilience, and preservation quietly coexist—shaped as much by its past as by the people who continue to return.

 Until next time…